JhOe1/Cyber-security-30-days-project/Day-03/README.md

 ## Day 3: Deploying My First Elasticsearch Instance

 Welcome to Day 3 of my **30-Day SOC Analyst Challenge**!
 Today, I took on the challenge of setting up my first-ever **Elasticsearch** instance.
-Having never worked with Elasticsearch before, this was an exciting new step for me in building out my future SOC environment.

 ### Step 1: Creating a Vultr Account and Setting Up My VPC

-To get started, I signed up for **Vultr**, and used the $300 credit offer to fuel this project (thanks for that!).
-After creating my account, I headed straight to the **Network section** to configure my **VPC 2.0** in **Toronto**—I’ve learned that it’s crucial to keep all my instances in the same region for better connectivity.
-For the VPC, I went with an IP range of `172.31.0.0/24`, which I’ll be using as the base for my virtual machines as I continue through this challenge.
+To get started, I signed up for **Vultr**, and used the $300 credit offer to fuel this project.
+After creating my account, I headed straight to the **Network section** to configure my **VPC 2.0** in **Manchester** because its the closeset server to me —I’ve learned that it’s crucial to keep all my instances in the same region for better connectivity.
+For the VPC, I went with an IP range of `172.31.x.x/24`, which I’ll be using as the base for my virtual machines as I continue through this challenge.

 ### Step 2: Deploying My First Virtual Machine for Elasticsearch